 for example, let x2-yz generate a quadratic surface in 3 space.
 This polynomial is irreducible in the ufd K[x,y,z], hence it is prime.
 It generates a prime ideal, which is a radical ideal.
 In the same way, the polynomial y generates a radical ideal that corresponds to a plane in 3 space.
 The intersection is a line, with x and y set to 0.
 This is demonstrated by an ideal H, generated by y and x2-yz.
 This ideal contains x2, but not x, hence it is not a radical ideal.

-Union is a simpler operation, at least in theory.
+Union is a simpler operation.
 The ideal that vanishes on the union of two algebraic sets is the radical of the product of the two ideals.
 This is equal to the radical of the intersection.
 This in turn is equal to the intersection of the radicals.
-Each ideal is already a radical, hence the union of two algebraic sets is realized by taking the intersection of the corresponding radical ideals.
+The union of two algebraic sets is realized by taking the intersection of the corresponding radical ideals.